entando/entando-docs/vuepress/docs/next/docs/reference/freemarker-tags/freemarker-core-tags.md

 ### Description

 This sub-tag verifies the availability of the information to display.
-This sub-tag can be used only in a page model, in conjunction with 'outputHeadInfo'.
+This sub-tag can be used only in a page template, in conjunction with 'outputHeadInfo'.

 ### Attributes